jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 ![MS-DOS 2.00]({{ site.pcjs-disks.baseurl }}/pcjs-disks/pcx86/dos/microsoft/2.00/MSDOS200-DISKS.jpg)

-Unfortunately, the Computer History Museum chose not to divulge the original contents of the diskettes in its possession.
+Unfortunately, the Computer History Museum decided not to share the precise contents of the diskettes in its possession.
 Instead, they released a ZIP archive that aggregated the contents of the MS-DOS 2.x diskettes into two folders, `v20object` and `v20source`, with no clear indication which files came from which disk, why some files were renamed (and what the original names were), and what (if anything) was omitted.

-To underscore the confusion, some [WordStar 3.20](/disks/pcx86/apps/other/wordstar/3.20/) binary files were included in the `v20source` folder, completely unrelated to MS-DOS and also completely useless, since the main executable, `WS.COM`, was *not* included.
+To add to the confusion, some [WordStar 3.20](/disks/pcx86/apps/other/wordstar/3.20/) binary files were included in the `v20source` folder, completely unrelated to MS-DOS--and also completely useless, since the main executable, `WS.COM`, was not included.

-Finally, it isn't entirely correct to describe these files as the sources for "MS-DOS 2.0".
-It's actually a much later snapshot of source code used to build MS-DOS 2.11, so at best, the collection should be referred to as MS-DOS 2.x.
+Finally, it isn't entirely correct to describe these files as the source code for "MS-DOS 2.0".
+It's actually a much later snapshot of source code, used to build MS-DOS 2.11, so at best, the collection should be referred to as "MS-DOS 2.x".

 **UPDATE**: On September 28, 2018, Microsoft
 [re-released](https://blogs.msdn.microsoft.com/commandline/2018/09/28/re-open-sourcing-ms-dos-1-25-and-2-0/)